Knowledge

 For custom needs or tooling-specific requirements, additional properties can be added.

-Data Contract Manager is a frontend to manage data contracts and data products in an organization.
-It uses data contracts to create an enterprise data marketplace with advanced features for data discovery, version-controlled data contract editing, contract-testing and automated data governance.
+Entropy Data is a frontend to manage data contracts and data products in an organization.
+It uses data contracts to create a data product marketplace with advanced features for data discovery, version-controlled data contract editing, contract-testing and automated data governance.

-Screenshot of the data contract editor for ODCS in Data Contract Manager
+Screenshot of the data contract editor for ODCS in Entropy Data

-A screenshot of the data contract editor for ODCS in Data Contract Manager
+A screenshot of the data contract editor for ODCS in Entropy Data

-Sign up now for free, or explore the clickable demo of Data Contract Manager.
+Sign up now for free, or explore the clickable demo of Entropy Data.